templexxx/xor/README.md

 XOR code engine in pure Go

-more than 14GB/S per core
+more than 10GB/S per core

 ## Introduction:

-1. ARCH: amd64, arm64
-2. Go version:
-3. Use SIMD for speeding up ( only supported in amd64 with avx2 or sse2)
+1. Use SIMD (SSE2 or AVX2) for speeding up
-4. ...
+2. ...

 ## Installation
 To get the package use the standard: